 An hour’s drive from the centre of Birmingham lies one of the most magnificent castles in the UK.
-The original frame was erected in 1068 by William the Conqueror, so it has seen nearly 1000 years of British history.
-This is reflected in the architecture, which is diverse in style and character, because the castle has been refurbished many times.
+The original frame of Warwick Castle was erected in 1068 by William the Conqueror, so it has seen nearly 1000 years of British history.
+This is reflected in the architecture, which is diverse in style and character because the castle has been refurbished many times.
 There are 64 acres of gardens surrounding the castle, designed by Lancelot ‘Capability’ Brown and landscaped to perfection.
 Peacocks call the gardens home, adding to the grandiose atmosphere; an atmosphere wholly absent from the dark and spooky dungeons of the castle.

-Warwick CV34 4QU
+Warwick Castle, Warwick CV34 4QU

-Farley Ln, Alton, Stoke-on-Trent ST10 4DB
+Alton Towers, Farley Ln, Alton, Stoke-on-Trent ST10 4DB

 There are places to eat at the zoo and picnic benches dotted around if you’d prefer to bring your own lunch.
 And be sure to head to the Gruffalo Discovery Land!
 You can pre-book tickets on the website and save 10% of the cost.